mixxxdj/manual/source/hardware/controllers/pioneer_ddj_sb3.rst

 3-4                   Headphones
 ===================== ================

 This controller mapping does not support any inputs.
-The controller itself has a microphone input, but that cannot be controlled via MIDI.
+The controller itself has a microphone input, but that cannot be controlled via MIDI or routed to the computer.

 Controller Mapping
 ------------------